Last Updated on September 18, 2019 by Inspire Malibu

 Alcohol alters the brain’s chemistry and affects neurotransmitters responsible for producing feelings of calm, relaxation, and happiness.
 Frequent and repeated drinking suppresses these same neurotransmitters and causes a tolerance, meaning more alcohol is needed to produce the same results.

 Alcohol Withdrawal Syndrome (AWS) occurs when people who are regular drinkers either reduce their intake or cease alcohol consumption altogether.
 Without alcohol, the formerly suppressed neurotransmitters in the brain kick back into high gear, creating both emotional and physical signs of withdrawal in the body.
-These symptoms range from mild to the severe, and in extreme cases, can even be fatal.
+These symptoms range from mild to severe, and in extreme cases, can even be fatal.

 List of Alcohol Withdrawal Symptoms